HopHouse/gop/README.md

 ```

 ## Visit
-The list of URL that need to be visites can be passed to stdin if the option `--stdin` is set or `-i/--input-file`.
+The list of URL that needs to be visited can be passed to stdin if the option `--stdin` is set or `-i/--input-file`.
 ### Proxy
 If the proxy option is set, please use set the following option "Suppress Burp error messages in browser".
 If it is not done, all the response will have the status code `200 OK`.
 The option can be enabled in `Proxy -> Options -> Miscellaneous`.